 Whale watching - Where to spot whale species worldwide

-Whales do not like the bubbles from scuba equipment and so swimming or watching them from the surface of the water is the best way to encounter these mammals.
+Whales do not like the bubbles from scuba equipment, so swimming or watching them from the water's surface is the best way to encounter these mammals.
 While swimming with whales is an incredible experience, watching whales above the water is equally as fantastic.
 The sound of a humpback whale exhaling through its blowhole as it surfaces beside a liveaboard is a sound that brings as much excitement as hearing these massive creatures underwater.
-Watching a 30 tonne creature leap from the ocean with such ease and grace is unforgettable.
-Booking a liveaboard during whale season means you will more than likely enjoy experiences such as this, as whales are inquisitive and curious and will often come over to inspect the boat.
+Watching a 30-tonne creature leap from the ocean with such ease and grace is unforgettable.
+Booking a liveaboard during whale season means you will likely enjoy experiences such as this, as whales are inquisitive and will often come over to inspect the boat.

-There are more than 70 different species of whale that have been identified so far (and seeing as we know more about space than the deepest depths of the ocean perhaps there are more) and these species can be spotted in locations all around the globe on their annual migration.
+There are more than 70 species of whale that have been identified so far (and seeing as we know more about space than the deepest depths of the ocean, perhaps there are more), and these species can be spotted in locations all around the globe on their annual migration.

-Humpback whales can grow to be the size of a bus and usually migrate around 25 000 kilometers each year!
-Known best for the captivating sounds of their song (which only the male sings) these whales feed in freezing polar waters during summer, then journey to the tropical areas of the ocean to breed and calve.
+Humpback whales can grow to be the size of a bus and usually migrate around 25,000 kilometers yearly!
+Known best for the captivating sounds of their song (which only the male sings), these whales feed in freezing polar waters during summer, then journey to the tropical areas of the ocean to breed and calve.

-You can watch these cetaceans feed in Canada and North America, but if you want some really intimate whale watching encounters the best place to see them (above and below the surface) is when they are breeding and have had their young.
-In places like the Kingdom of Tonga, Australia, the Dominican Republic, Hawaii and Mexico you can watch these animals in the wild as they nurture their calves and enjoy the warmer temperatures of the water.
+You can watch these cetaceans feed in Canada and North America, but if you want some really intimate whale-watching encounters, the best place to see them (above and below the surface) is when they are breeding and have had their young.
+In places like the Kingdom of Tonga, Australia, the Dominican Republic, Hawaii, and Mexico, you can watch these animals in the wild as they nurture their calves and enjoy the warmer water temperatures.

 Dwarf Minke Whales

-These adorable whales may on the smaller end of the whale scale, yet they can still grow to 8 metres and weigh several tonnes.
-Dwarf Minke Whales were only discovered during the eighties, and are thought to be descendants of the Northern Hemisphere minke whale.
+These adorable whales may be on the smaller end of the whale scale, yet they can still grow to 8 meters and weigh several tonnes.
+Dwarf Minke Whales were only discovered during the eighties and are considered descendants of the Northern Hemisphere minke whale.

-For the largest whale of all, this one is also the rarest to encounter.
-The largest animal to have ever lived on Earth, the Blue whale can reach a whopping 200 tonnes and grow to more than 30 metres long!
-Ironically, the largest animal in the sea eats one of the tiniest and devours more than 4 tonnes of Krill every day.
+Despite being the largest whale of all, this one is also the rarest to encounter.
+The largest animal to have ever lived on Earth, the Blue Whale can reach a whopping 200 tonnes and grow to more than 30 meters long!
+Ironically, the largest animal in the sea eats one of the tiniest and devours more than 4 tonnes of Krill daily.

-Along with humpback and grey whales, you can have the chance to see blue whales in Baja California, Mexico between February and March.
-The Baja Peninsula, and surrounding Socorro Islands and Sea of Cortes are some of the most spectacular diving in the world.
-Here divers can come face to face with some of the largest species in the ocean, such as mantas, dolphins, sea lions and of course, whales.
+Along with humpback and grey whales, you can have the chance to see blue whales in Baja California, Mexico, between February and March.
+The Baja Peninsula, surrounding Socorro Islands, and the Sea of Cortez are some of the most spectacular diving in the world.
+Here divers can come face to face with some of the largest species in the ocean, such as mantas, dolphins, sea lions, and of course, whales.

 Okay, you’re right.
 These aren’t whales.
-They’re fish, and the biggest fish in the see at that.
-These mammoth and totally harmless sharks are filter feedings and use their enormous mouths as giant nets to scoop plankton from the surface.
+They’re fish and the biggest fish in the sea at that.
+These mammoth and totally harmless sharks are filter feeders and use their enormous mouths as giant nets to scoop plankton from the surface.